A home energy efficiency assessment is valuable for anyone looking to reduce their energy bills.

-So, if you’re planning a bathroom renovation or simply looking to make winter more comfortable, here’s what you need to know about heated towel racks, plus expert tips for choosing the right option for your bathroom.
+So, if you’re planning a bathroom renovation or simply looking to make winter more comfortable, here’s what you need to know about heated towel rails, plus expert tips for choosing the right option for your bathroom.

 How do heated towel rails work?